 Basis for Listing

-This remarkable spring ephemeral is unique to Minnesota and occurs only in the southeastern counties of Rice, Goodhue, and Steele (the populations in Hennepin and Carver counties were introduced prior to the species' listing as endangered).
-Erythronium propullans is one of only two or possibly three plant species endemic to Minnesota, and the state's only federally endangered plant species.
-It was discovered in 1870 near Faribault in Rice County by Mary B. Hedges, a botany instructor at St. Mary's School, and described the following year by Asa Gray (Gray 1871).
-Preserving wild plants in their natural habitat appears to be the best hope of ensuring the survival of this rare species.
-Habitat destruction has occurred through ignorance, cattle grazing, incompatible recreation uses, logging, agricultural expansion, and residential developments.
-Erythronium propullans was listed as a state endangered species in 1984 and as a federally endangered species in 1986.
+Erythronium propullans (dwarf trout lily) is an endemic spring ephemeral restricted to Rice, Goodhue, and Steele counties in southeastern Minnesota (Minnesota & Northeast Iowa Morainal and Paleozoic Plateau sections).
+It is the only known vascular plant endemic to Minnesota.
+This remarkable wildflower was discovered in Rice County in 1870 near Faribault by Mary B. Hedges, a botany instructor at St. Mary’s School.
+The following year, the species was described by Harvard botanist Asa Gray (1871).
+Preserving wild plants in their natural habitat appears to be the best option for ensuring survival of this rare species.
+Habitat destruction has occurred across much of the species range through incompatible recreation uses, timber harvest, agriculture, and residential developments.
+Erythronium propullans was listed as state endangered in 1984 and as federally endangered in 1986.

-The habitat of E. propullans is most commonly a wooded floodplain or river terrace, or a north-facing slope above or near a stream.
-The plants typically occupy the lower part of the slope but may extend nearly to the top of the slope or descend into the level floodplain.
-This is a deeply shaded habitat in the summer, but E. propullans completes its life cycle in early spring before the trees leaf out.
-Erythronium propullans occurs in colonies that range in size from one or two scattered plants to more than 500 individuals, and it may often be intermixed with colonies of E. albidum.
+The habitat of E. propullans is most commonly a river terrace, mesic oak-basswood forest, or mesic maple-basswood forest on a north-facing slope above or near a stream.
+The plants typically occupy the lower to mid-portions of the slopes in these forests.
+However, at some sites, plants have been documented nearly to the top of the slope or descending into the level floodplain below.
+These forests are a deeply shaded habitat in the summer, but E. propullans completes its life cycle in early spring before the trees leaf out.
+Erythronium propullans occurs in colonies that range in size from one or two scattered plants to more than 500 individuals.
+It is often intermixed with colonies of Erythronium albidum.